A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Results

-For each month $t =1,...,12$, in the first year of observation after the first discharge for heart failure (observation period), let $\textit{J} = \{RAS, BB, MRA\}$ be the set of drugs considered, we denote with $Y_{ij}^{(t)}$ the level of adherence to the drug $j$ for each patient $i$.
-The relative sets of response categories identified were coded as follows:

-We considered multivariate LM models where each patient $i$ is associated with response variable $Y_{ij}$ only if it is considered \textit{user} of it.

-To obtain the final LM model, the first step of the procedure aims to identify the number of latent states $k$ and then select the covariates to be included in the final latent model.
-Basic multivariate LM models were fitted with only response variables without covariates in the latent model, increasing $k$ from 1 to 5.
-The number of latent states $k$ is selected according to the minimum BIC and the interpretability of the numbers of latent states.
+For each month $t =1,...,6$ of the observation period, let $\textit{J} = \{RAS, BB, MRA\}$ be the set of drugs considered, we denote with $Y_{ij}^{(t)}$ the level of adherence to the drug $j$ for each patient $i$.
+The relative sets of response categories identified were coded as follows: $C_j = \{0: low, 1: middle, 2: high\}$ adherence to the drug $j$.
+The first step for obtaining the final multivariate latent markov model (LM) involves selecting the covariates to be included in the latent model.
+This involves incorporating three time-fixed covariates (age, sex, and hospitalization during the observation period) and one time-varying covariate (MCS).
+The second step aims to identify the number of latent states $k$ of the latent process.
+Multivariate LM models were fitted with all covariates in the latent model, increasing $k$ from 1 to 5.
+The optimal number of latent states $k$ was identified based on the elbow point of the Bayesian Information Criterion curve and the interpretability of the latent states (Figure S3).
 Recalling that, we are interested in classifying patients based on their adherence levels to polytherapy and then choosing a $k$ capable of synthesizing the general behaviour over the three classes of drugs considered.
-Once $k$ is determined, the LMM with covariates in the latent process is fitted, selecting the covariates to be included in the final model using a forward strategy.
-In particular, two time-fixed covariates (\textit{age} and \textit{gender}) and one time-varying covariate (\textit{multisource comorbidity score}) were added to both the initial and transition probabilities of the latent model.

-Results are shown in Table~\ref{table1:LMM_choice}.
-The unrestricted LM model without covariates (M1) with the minimum BIC (1505148) is obtained for $k=4$, identifying a latent process with four levels of adherence.
-Moreover, model M2 with initial and transition probabilities parameterized by multinomial logit was preferable (BIC = 1097384) to the basic model with the same number of states.
-The M3-M5 models with four states and individual covariates on the latent process showed an improvement in the BIC and AIC compared to M2, and then all three covariates will be included in the final model.
+The selected number of latent states is $k=4$, identifying a latent process with four levels of adherence.
+In the final model, the parameter were defined as: \begin{itemize} \item Initial probabilities were associated with the patient’s \textit{age}, \textit{sex}, \textit{hosp} and \textit{MCS}, and for each patient $i$ are defined as: